Mother Dairy

-Mother Dairy is a wholly owned subsidiary of the National Dairy Development Board which is a statutory body under the ownership of the Ministry of Fisheries, Animal Husbandry and Dairying of the Government of India that manufactures, markets and sells milk and dairy products.
-Mother Dairy was founded in 1974, as a subsidiary of the National Dairy Development Board (NDDB).
+Mother Dairy is an Indian public sector dairy company that manufactures, markets and sells milk and dairy products.
+It is a wholly owned subsidiary of the National Dairy Development Board (NDDB), which is a statutory body administered by the Ministry of Fisheries, Animal Husbandry and Dairying of the Government of India.
+Mother Dairy was founded in 1974, as a subsidiary of the NDDB.

+Mother Dairy supplies its products primarily in Delhi NCR, which accounted for over 65% of its sales in 2025.
+The company also owns Safal retail chain and Dhara edible oil brand.

 History

 Mother Dairy was commissioned in 1974 as a wholly owned subsidiary of the National Dairy Development Board (NDDB), under 'Operation Flood'.
 It was an initiative under Operation Flood, a dairy development program aimed at making India a milk sufficient nation.
 Mother Dairy sources a significant part of its requirement of liquid milk from dairy cooperatives and village level farmer centric organizations.

-It originally focused on Delhi and other parts of the National Capital Region (NCR), and has 1500 milk booths and 300 safal outlets in the market.
-It later expanded to other regions in India.
-It currently sells milk and milk products through 400 Safal outlets.
+In July 2020, Mother Dairy started making breads.

+In January 2021, the company launched packaged food products under its Safal brand, sourced from tribals of Jharkhand.

 Brands and subsidiaries

-The company sells milk products under the "Mother Dairy" brand, and is a leading milk supplier in Delhi-NCR, and sells around 30 lakh litres of milk per day in this region.
-It also offers milk and milk products.
+The company sells milk and milk products under the "Mother Dairy" brand.
+Mother Dairy also sells packaged sweets.

 Safal is the retail arm of Mother Dairy.
-It operates a large number of milk and milk product stores in the NCR, and also has a significant presence in Bengaluru.
-Safal also has a plant in Bengaluru, which produces around 23,000 MT of aseptic fruit pulp and concentrates annually.
-It supplies milk and milk products to food processing companies such as Coca-Cola, Pepsi, Unilever, Nestle, etc. Safal also has a presence across 40 countries viz., USA, Europe, Russia, Middle East, Asia and Africa and exports fresh fruits and vegetables (grapes, banana, gherkin, onion, etc.), fruit pulp & concentrate, frozen fruits & vegetables.
-It also added some limited sweets in its portfolio and had been expanding it gradually.
+It operates a large number of milk and milk product stores in the Delhi NCR, and also has a significant presence in Bengaluru.
+Safal also has a plant in Bengaluru, which produces aseptic fruit pulp and concentrates.
+It supplies milk and milk products to food processing companies such as Coca-Cola, Pepsi, Hindustan Unilever, and Nestlé India.
+Safal also has a presence across 40 countries viz., US, Europe, Middle East, Asia and Africa and exports fresh fruits and vegetables (grapes, banana, gherkin, onion, etc.), fruit pulp & concentrate, frozen fruits & vegetables.

-In July 2020, Mother Dairy launched its breakfast basket in three variants - sandwich bread, brown bread, and a first in the category: milk and fruit bread for kids.

-Mother Dairy opened its first restaurant 'Café Delights' in Noida and has plans for more outlets in Delhi.
+In January 2020, Mother Dairy opened its first restaurant 'Café Delights' in Noida.

 Revenue

-As of 2020, Mother Dairy has a revenue over ₹10,000 crore rupees or nearly $1.6 Billion.
+As of 2020, Mother Dairy had a revenue over ₹10,000 crore or nearly $1.5 billion.

-Products

-Mother Dairy Milk & Dairy Products

-Mother Dairy sells Milk and other milk products under the Mother Dairy brand.